klange/toaruos/README.md

 ## Testing it Out ##
 Grab `bootdisk.img` from the git repo and load it into a virtual machine.
-Despite its name, this isn't a boot disk, so you'll need a bootloader like Grub to start it up:

-For example:

-    root (fd1)
-    kernel /kernel
-    boot
+The bootdisk will start GRUB with a single menu entry to boot the kernel off of the same diskette.